SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 >Philosophically scepticism is even more deeply depressing than animal agriculture.
 I have hope that through hard work we can abolish animal agriculture.
 Mere human activists can achieve this in few centuries.
 But defeating scepticism is beyond human capabilities.
 Even an omnipotent being will be incapable of doing anything in front of Gödel's second incompleteness theorem.

+>Was/Is there anything more evil than animal agriculture?

+>If an intelligent civilization comes and sees what we do to farm animals, surely they would want to exterminate our species.
+Do you have any good argument for why they shouldn't exterminate us?
+I don't have any.

 ### Others

 >Lust has successfully blinded humans so that they never realize how ugly sex is.
 We should not be "subject to the common frailties of mankind" and follow the example of Newton to minimize these animalistic desires that are present in humans.

 >If humans had only one gender, like the <a href="https://dragonball.fandom.com/wiki/Namekian" target="_blank">Namekians</a> in the Dragon Ball franchise, humans would have by now become a galactic civilisation.

 >Fundamental physics is like the top of the physics mountain.
 Just because you reached the top doesn't mean you already reached every other point on the mountain.
 But people are more excited about reaching the top than reaching any point in the middle.